or make 4 interest-free payments of $24.12

 This budget can be stretched up to $750, however, must include a details letter from a health professional as the increased requirement.

-Any additional accessories or increased prices must be covered for by the NDIS Participants.
+Yes, any additional accessories or increased prices must be covered for by the NDIS Participants.
 Any money's over and above are 'self-funded' and payable directly to Hear for Less

 Any additional accessories or increased prices must be covered for by the NDIS Participants